Skip to main content

 Direct docker usage

 Reference or add the semgrep/semgrep Docker image directly.
 The method to add the Docker image varies based on the CI provider.
-This method is used in the BitBucket Pipelines code snippet.
+This method is used in the Bitbucket Pipelines code snippet.

 Install semgrep within your CI job